 As part of the extensive reconstruction of the different floors and areas in the house, Salon 36 has become an event space for special occasions.
 The Salon can be hired for celebrations such as gala evenings, readings, and exhibitions.
 With a total area of 250 m2, the space includes separate rooms for catering, office and storage space, where event organisers can work behind the scenes.

-The gallery offers plenty of space for exhibitions of any kind.
+The show room offers plenty of space for exhibitions of any kind.
 Artists from Germany and beyond come here to exhibit their works.
 Many of them are photographers, often presenting shots taken in and around Berlin.
-The Chaussee 36 website includes a scheduled of upcoming exhibitions under the heading "Galerie 36".

 The site's event location is known as Studio 36.
 The exposed brick walls lend the whole a rustic charm.
 The studio is also ideal for unusual photo shoots or as a versatile location for filming thanks to its unfinished look that can be adapted as needed.
 The lighting conditions in the space are also particularly advantageous here, with large windows guaranteeing good light for any photo or film project.